akshay-podagatlapalli/continuumARM/README.md

 # Hand Position Tracking and Servo Control System
 ## Overview

-This project consists of two main components: a Python script for tracking hand position using a webcam and a corresponding Arduino script for controlling servo motors based on the detected hand position.
+This project consists of two main components: python source code for tracking hand position using a webcam and a corresponding Arduino source code for controlling servo motors based on the detected hand position.